-1922 Actor Morris Carnovsky makes his New York debut in The God of Vengeance at the Provincetown Playhouse.
-The play was written by Sholom Asch.
-The cast includes Sam Jaffe, Lillian Taiz and Rudolph Schildkraut, who also directed.
-When the production moves uptown to the Apollo Theatre the following year, producer Harry Weinberger and the cast will become the first in New York City to be convicted by a jury of giving an immoral performance.
+1922 Actor Morris Carnovsky makes his New York debut in Sholom Asch's The God of Vengeance at the Provincetown Playhouse.
+The cast includes Sam Jaffe, Lillian Taiz and Rudolph Schildkraut, who also directs.
+When the production moves uptown to the Apollo Theatre the following year, producer Harry Weinberger and the cast become the first in New York City to be convicted by a jury of giving an immoral performance.
 The controversy surrounding the production is later used by Paula Vogel as the subject for her play Indecent.

 1981 Michael Bennett's Dreamgirls opens on this date.
 With book and lyrics by Tom Eyen and music by Henry Krieger, the production will serve as a star vehicle for Jennifer Holliday, whose legendary performance of Effie won her a Tony Award.
-The musical will run more than 1500 performances.
+The musical runs more than 1,500 performances.